telerik/winforms-docs/winforms-converter/step-by-step tutorial.md

     ![winforms-converter-step-by-step-tutorial003](images/winforms-converter-step-by-step-tutorial003.png)

     At this step you can compare the old and the converted files.
-To do that just click the `What Changed` link in the file list.
+To do that just click the __`What's Changed`__ link in the file list.
 This will open the the files tabs in Visual Studio and you will be able to review the changed code.

     ![winforms-converter-step-by-step-tutorial004](images/winforms-converter-step-by-step-tutorial004.png)